replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on September 9, 2024

 ### New Features {#new-features-v2024-09-09-0}
-* Adds support for setting custom passwords for Customer's Download Portal.
+* Adds support for setting custom passwords for the customer's Download Portal.
+See [Sharing Assets Through the Download Portal](/vendor/releases-share-download-portal).

 ## v2024.09.05-3